Javian2/dreadful_tomato/README.md

 ## Functionalities

-- Show available movies or series in a paginated way (depending on the page where the user is).
+- Show available movies or series (depending on the page where the user is) in a paginated way
 - Show the synopsis of the movie or series when hovering over the element.
 - Filter system that allows to show the different elements according to title and publication date
 - Responsive interface